-2. Ninety-five percent of all drugs that are shown to be safe and effective in animal tests fail in human trials.
+2. Ninety-five percent of all new drugs that are shown to be safe and effective in animal tests fail in human trials.

-This stat comes straight from the National Institutes of Health (NIH)—the government agency that funnels billions of our taxpayer dollars into these reckless experiments.
+This statistic comes straight from the National Institutes of Health (NIH)—the government agency that funnels billions of our taxpayer dollars into these reckless experiments.
 NIH has noted that the drugs fail in humans because they either don’t work or are dangerous.
 Because animal trials are so unreliable, they make human ones more risky.

-It’s as if the government were saying, “I’m sorry, but you’re just not animal enough” to the tens of millions of rats, mice, birds, fish, reptiles, and amphibians who constitute 99% of the animals used in laboratories yet are excluded by the federal Animal Welfare Act (AWA) and therefore denied even the most basic consideration.
+It’s as if the government were saying, “I’m sorry, but you’re just not animal enough” to the tens of millions of rats, mice, birds, fish, reptiles, and amphibians who constitute 99% of the animals used in laboratories yet are excluded under the federal Animal Welfare Act (AWA) and therefore denied even the most basic consideration.
 However, even animals who are supposedly “protected” under the AWA are still allowed to be burned, shocked, poisoned, isolated, starved, restrained, made addicted to drugs, and brain-damaged.
 No test—no matter how painful or trivial—is illegal.
 And pain relief isn’t required.

 © Doctors Against Animal Experiments

-5. A 2009 survey found that mice and rats used in invasive, painful surgeries were only provided with post-operative pain relief about 20% of the time.
+5. A 2009 survey found that mice and rats used in invasive, painful surgeries were provided with post-operative pain relief only about 20% of the time.

 6. More than 93% of experimental cancer drugs failed in the first phase of human clinical trials after testing “successfully” on animals.

-The survey was based on nearly 4,500 cancer drugs developed between 2003 and 2011.
+This survey was based on nearly 4,500 cancer drugs developed between 2003 and 2011.
 Artificially inducing a condition in a healthy individual of a different species who is confined and isolated in stressful, unnatural conditions and then applying the results to naturally occurring diseases in humans is not only unethical but also ridiculous.
-Even animal experimenters acknowledge that the extreme distress that these animals endure jeopardizes the results.
+Even animal experimenters acknowledge that the extreme distress that the animals endure jeopardizes the results.

 7. The chemicals that cause cancer in rats only cause it in mice 46% of the time.

 If extrapolating from rats to mice is so unreliable, imagine the inefficiency of applying results from mice, rats, rabbits, dogs, and monkeys to humans.
-Richard Klausner, former head of the National Cancer Institute, said, “The history of cancer research has been a history of curing cancer in the mouse.
+Richard D. Klausner, a former head of the National Cancer Institute, said, “The history of cancer research has been a history of curing cancer in the mouse.
 We have cured mice of cancer for decades and it simply didn’t work in humans.”

 9. Every year in the U.S., NIH blows about 47% of research funding on animal experimentation.

 Approximately 47% of NIH-funded research involves animals, and in 2020, the agency budgeted nearly $42 billion for research and development—that’s $19.6 billion spent on animal experiments.
 But for what?
 Do you know of any cures for multiple sclerosis, West Nile virus, or muscular dystrophy?
 Well, there aren’t any.
-A 2014 review paper co-authored by a Yale School of Medicine professor in The BMJ documented the overwhelming failure of experiments on animals to improve human health, concluding that “the public’s continuing endorsement and funding of preclinical animal research seems misplaced.”
+A 2014 review paper coauthored by a Yale School of Medicine professor in The BMJ documented the overwhelming failure of experiments on animals to improve human health, concluding that “the public’s continuing endorsement and funding of preclinical animal research seems misplaced.”

-A Pew Research Center and other surveys suggest that the misguided folks who do support it only feel that way because they wrongly believe that it’s necessary.
-In an article published in The Journal of the American Medical Association, researchers found that medical treatments developed for animals rarely translated to humans and warned that “patients and physicians should remain cautious about extrapolating the finding of prominent animal research to the care of human disease … poor replication of even high-quality animal studies should be expected.”
+This poll by Pew Research Center and other surveys suggest that the misguided folks who do support the use of animals only feel that way because they wrongly believe that it’s necessary.
+In an article published in The Journal of the American Medical Association, researchers found that medical treatments developed for animals rarely translated to humans and warned that “patients and physicians should remain cautious about extrapolating the finding of prominent animal research to the care of human disease … [and] poor replication of even high-quality animal studies should be expected.”

 In NIH’s most recent five-year plan, the agency stated that “animal models often fail to provide good ways to mimic disease or predict how drugs will work in humans, resulting in much wasted time and money while patients wait for therapies.”
 Animal experiments are not a good indicator of drug responses in humans or any species other than the one being exploited.
 Penicillin is the backbone of human antibiotics, yet it kills guinea pigs!
 Aspirin kills cats and causes birth defects in rats, mice, guinea pigs, dogs, and monkeys, and morphine, a depressant in humans, stimulates goats, cats, and horses.